Yoshio Kodaira

 Yoshio Kodaira (小平 義雄, Kodaira Yoshio) was a Japanese serial killer, serial rapist, and war criminal who murdered at least 8 people in the Tokyo and Tochigi Prefecture areas between 1932 and 1946.

 Kodaira killed his father-in-law in 1932 and later raped and murdered at least 7 women between 1945 and 1946 by inviting them into forested areas around Tochigi and Tokyo under the guise of giving them food or employment.
 Kodaira was sentenced to death after being convicted of killing the seven women and executed in 1949.
-Kodaira is suspected to have killed other people in Japan, and confessed to committing additional crimes in China.
+Kodaira is suspected to have killed other people in Japan, and confessed to committing war crimes in China in the 1920s.
 However, the exact number of his victims is unknown.

 Early life

 Yoshio Kodaira was born on 28 January 1905 in Tochigi, Tochigi Prefecture, and suffered from stuttering during his childhood.
 In 1923, at the age of 18, Kodaira joined the Imperial Japanese Navy and was assigned to a marine regiment stationed in Yokosuka.
-In 1928, Kodaira was stationed in China and participated in the Jinan incident, where he personally killed six Chinese soldiers.
-Reportedly, Kodaira raped many women in China and, in one instance at the Taku Forts, stuck a sword into the belly of a pregnant woman.
+In 1928, Kodaira was stationed in China and participated in the Jinan incident where he was assigned to guard the Nisshinbo factory, where he personally killed six Chinese soldiers.
+When Kodaira was stationed at Dagu Subdistrict of Binhai, Tianjin (the site of the former Taku Forts), he broke into houses there and raped several women and in one instance, stuck a sword into the belly of a pregnant woman.